What Do Marine Architect Do?

 - Design layout of craft interior, including cargo space, passenger compartments, ladder wells, and elevators.

-When polled, Marine Architects say the following skills are most frequently used in their jobs:
+Marine Architects state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.